 Priscilla Eaton is the author of The Littlefield Genealogy (2020), which won the distinguished Donald Lines Jacobus Award from the American Society of Genealogists.
 She has published over forty articles in The Maine Genealogist, The New England Historical and Genealogical Register, The American Genealogist, The New Hampshire Genealogical Record, and The Genealogist.
 Many of these are multi-part investigations of complicated Maine and New Hampshire families.
 In 2022 she was elected a Fellow of the American Society of Genealogists, an honor recognizing the exemplary quality of her published scholarship.

 Priscilla Eaton Gumina Elected 172nd Fellow of the American Society of Genealogists

 Priscilla, who publishes under her maiden name of Priscilla Eaton, is well known to readers of The Maine Genealogist.
 For more than twenty years, she has published extensively and frequently, principally on Maine families, in the leading genealogical journals.
-In 2020, her magisterial two-volume work, The Littlefield Genealogy: Descendants of Edmund Littlefield of Wells, Maine, received the prestigious Donald Lines Jacobus Award from the ASG.
+In 2020, her magisterial two-volume work, The Littlefield Genealogy: Descendants of Edmund Littlefield of Wells, Maine, received the prestigious Donald Lines Jacobus Award from the FAGS.
 As a researcher and writer, she deftly solves knotty problems ranging from the seventeenth to nineteenth centuries.
 Moreover, she sets these genealogical analyses compellingly into well narrated historical and cultural contexts.
 Her genealogy is a joy to read.